 In the afternoon we will visit the town of Assisi, known throughout the world as the birthplace of Saint Francis.
 We will take a guided walking tour through the medieval streets lined with craft shops and delicatessens and see the main sights, including the spectacular Basilica of Saint Francis with its frescoes by Giotto.

 Day 6 - Lake Trasimeno and Montepulciano

-Afternoon tour of Montepulciano before our special Farewell Dinner, held at one of the Antinori’s Tuscan Estates.
-The Antinori family has been making wine for over six hundred years, an incredibly long history, spanning 26 generations.
+Afternoon tour of Montepulciano before our special Farewell Dinner, held at one of the Antinori family Tuscan Estates.
+The Antinoris have been making wine for over six hundred years, an incredibly long history, spanning 26 generations.

 *Montepulciano produces a Rosso di Montepulciano DOC, a Vino Nobile di Montepulciano DOCG and a Vin Santo di Montepulciano DOC.
 As we will see, the main difference between a Rosso di Montepulciano and a Vino Nobile di Montepulciano is the time that each are required to age: Rosso di Montepulciano wines are meant to be drunk when young and are not aged long, while Vino Nobile wines are meant to be aged for a longer period of time, and intended to be cellared for ten years or, in many cases, more.

 Day 7 - Farewell - Time to say "Arrivederci"

 On the final day you will enjoy a farewell breakfast before checking out of your hotel with some fantastic memories and hopefully a few bottles of wine to take home too…